Pylons/miniconference/chrism/views/views.rst

 - Look for a matching route.

-- Traverse to find a context.
+- Find a "context" (used for security).

 - Using the context and the request, find a view callable.